The plane trees of France

 At night they move, great shadows on the march,

-Positioning themselves at bends in roads,
+Positioning themselves on the bends of roads,

-Too drink-sodden or speed-crazed to care.
+Too drink-sodden and speed-crazed to notice.

-Heroes of this desperate hour,
+Manly heroes of this desperate hour,

 Chainsaws buzzing,

-Oblivious to danger,
+Oblivious to all dangers,

-They stalk the terrorist trees!
+Stalking like hunters the terrorist trees!

 Hurrah!
-To the Anti-Plane-Tree-Commandos!
+To the Anti Plane Tree Commandos!

 Hurrah!
 To the breweries!

-Hurray!
+Hurrah!
 To high speed!

-Death to the Plane Trees!
+Death to the plane trees!

 Following the frequent deaths of motorists too drunk or speed-crazed to negotiate bends in French roads a group called the ‘The Anti-Plane-Tree-Commandos’ decided to take the law into its own hands.
-You really couldn’t make it up :-)

 From The Independent